-About The Author: Connor is a Senior SEO Analyst at Blue Corona, where he helps craft data-driven SEO strategies for some of our largest clients.
+About The Author: Connor is the SEO Strategy & Support Manager at Blue Corona, where he helps craft data-driven SEO strategies for some of our largest clients.
 Making a positive impact on his clients’ businesses and seeing organic traffic line graphs go up gets him up in the morning (along with a strong cup of coffee).
 He’s a Charlotte native and loves to watch the Carolina Panthers and North Carolina State Wolfpack in his free time.

 View more blogs by Connor Dodd